 Meet the Abakas team.

 Dan Powell has over ten years of startup, management, architecture, and development experience.
-He has spent most of his career solving large-scale data problems, using a wide variety of technology to architect and implement high-volume web systems.
-Past solutions include a next-generation architecture for a top-three clinical applications vendor and high-volume twitter stream processing.
-A "renaissance developer", Dan has also worked on projects ranging from mobile games to ASP applications to build systems, while working for clients as varied as Hewlett-Packard, IBM, Sermo, TownConnect, CloudSwitch, and Mustang Mobile Games.
+He has spent most of his career solving large-scale data problems, using a wide variety of technology to architect and implement high-volume web and mobile systems.
+Past solutions include a next-generation architecture for a top-three clinical applications vendor, high-volume twitter stream processing, and a mobile training solution for global sales forces.
+A "renaissance developer", Dan has also worked on projects ranging from mobile games to ASP applications to build systems, while working for clients as varied as IBM, Sermo, Vertica, CloudSwitch, Careport, Mobiquity and Mustang Mobile Games.

 Dan also has over 15 years of experience developing and participating in the open source and Linux communities including contributing to the development of the Linux kernel for DEC Alpha processors and the development of the Stampede Linux distribution.
 He studied mathematics and chemistry at North Carolina State University.